grafana/metrictank/docs/config.md

 # Interval to run garbage collection job
 gc-interval = 1h
 # duration before secondary nodes start serving requests
+# shorter warmup means metrictank will need to query cassandra more if it doesn't have requested data yet.
+# in clusters, best to assure the primary has saved all the data that a newly warmup instance will need to query, to prevent gaps in charts
 warm-up-period = 1h
 # settings for rollups (aggregation for archives)
 # comma-separated of archive specifications.